 Sam is an active philanthropist with a focus on entrepreneurial education.
 Through the Zell Family Foundation, he has led the sponsorship of several leading entrepreneurship programs, including the Zell Lurie Institute for Entrepreneurial Studies at the University of Michigan Ross School of Business, the Zell Fellows Program at Northwestern University’s Kellogg School of Management, and the Zell Entrepreneurship Program at Reichman University in Israel.
 The Zell Global Entrepreneurship Network (ZGEN) unites the students and alumni of these programs, providing connections, opportunities, mentorship, and support.
 Sam also sponsors the Samuel Zell and Robert Lurie Real Estate Center at University of Pennsylvania’s Wharton School.
 He holds a JD degree and a BA from the University of Michigan.

 Sam was recognized in 2017 by Forbes as one of the 100 Greatest Living Business Minds.
-Also in 2017, Sam debuted his book, Am I Being Too Subtle?
-(Penguin RandomHouse), in which he shares fundamentals and philosophies that made him a self-made billionaire.
+That same year, Sam debuted his book, Am I Being Too Subtle?
+Straight Talk From a Business Rebel (Penguin Random House), in which he shares fundamentals and philosophies that made him a self-made billionaire.